-- 3.13 Using data from the 2011 Census we know that compared to Harborough district, Foxton has a smaller proportion of young householders (under 35) but more households over the age of 55.
-We also know that local house prices are high compared to Market Harborough, a high proportion of homes are detached and there are high levels of under-occupancy. - 3.14 Despite requirements for developers to meet the needs of older households and the need for smaller, low-cost homes, since the Neighbourhood Plan was 'made' more than half of the homes permitted have been four-bedroomed or more.
-Accordingly, stricter controls are now needed to bring forward a mix of housing that meets local needs. - 3.15 Dwellings of more than three bedrooms will now not normally be permitted.
+- 3.11 Using data from the 2011 Census we know that compared to Harborough district, Foxton has a smaller proportion of young householders (under 35) but more households over the age of 55.
+We also know that local house prices are high compared to Market Harborough, a high proportion of homes are detached and there are high levels of under-occupancy. - 3.12 Despite requirements for developers to meet the needs of older households and the need for smaller, low-cost homes, since the Neighbourhood Plan was 'made' almost all the homes built have been four-bedroomed or more.
+Accordingly, stricter controls are now needed to bring forward a mix of housing that meets local needs. - 3.13 Dwellings of more than three bedrooms will now not normally be permitted.
 However, alterations affecting only the interior of the building do not require planning permission.
-So to help detect potential abuse of our housing mix policy through the development of over-sized 'three-bed' dwellings which are later altered to become four-bed (or more), new dwellings of Gross Internal (floor) Area of more than 84m will be subject to special scrutiny. - 3.16 The requirements of Policy F15 could also be circumvented by using 'permitted development rights' to increase the size of new homes once they have been built, without the need for planning permission.
+So to help detect potential abuse of our housing mix policy through the development of over-sized 'three-bed' dwellings which are later altered to become four-bed (or more), new dwellings of Gross Internal (floor) Area of more than 84m2 will be subject to special scrutiny.

+3.14 The requirements of Policy F14 could also be circumvented by using 'permitted development rights' to increase the size of new homes once they have been built, without the need for planning permission.
 Therefore, permitted development rights may be withdrawn for a temporary (e.g. three-year) period as a deterrent.

-Policy F15: Housing Mix
+Policy F14: Housing Mix